-- Researches and interprets applicable state and federal laws and standards for inclusion in comprehensive reports and correspondence related to identified violations, potential hazards, or accident/illness incident investigations. - Research case law, legal decisions, and policies related to current cases, and maintains a current knowledge of federal and state laws pertaining to the work. - Provides assistance, expertise, and regulatory guidance in response to inquiries from the general public, associations, trade unions, government entities, owners, employers, and employees regarding interpretation and application of various occupational safety and health regulations. - Provide telephone consultation or written responses to inquiries from Ask MIOSHA or MIOSHA Info questions, or other direct inquires from employees/employers and the general public. - Review existing and current technical literature to maintain current knowledge and skills relative to occupational safety hazards, manufacturing equipment, industrial materials and processes, and analytical methods used to evaluate workplace hazards. - Develop expertise with one or more complex occupational safety standards or enforcement issues that are performance-oriented and that require substantial understanding and professional judgment for proper application. - Submit and maintain copies of weekly activity reports (Form 31S) and monthly mileage log. - Maintain records and submit time and expense reimbursements. - Check voice mail messages a minimum of twice per day. - Check email messages a minimum of once per day.
+- Researches and interprets applicable state and federal laws and standards for inclusion in comprehensive reports and correspondence related to identified violations, potential hazards, or accident/illness incident investigations. - Research case law, legal decisions, and policies related to current cases, and maintain a current knowledge of federal and state laws pertaining to the work. - Provide assistance, expertise, and regulatory guidance in response to inquiries from the general public, associations, trade unions, government entities, owners, employers, and employees regarding interpretation and application of various occupational safety and health regulations. - Provide telephone consultation or written responses to inquiries from Ask MIOSHA or MIOSHA Info questions, or other direct inquires from employees/employers and the general public. - Review existing and current technical literature to maintain current knowledge and skills relative to occupational safety hazards, manufacturing equipment, industrial materials and processes, and analytical methods used to evaluate workplace hazards. - Submit and maintain copies of weekly activity reports (Form 31S) and monthly mileage log. - Maintain records and submit time and expense reimbursements. - Check voice mail messages a minimum of twice per day.

+- Check email messages a minimum of once per day.